Intersection theory and Chern classes in Bott-Chern cohomology: Introduction

+(cf. Proposition 13). \paragraph{} In the parentheses, for the convenience of the readers, we state the corresponding verification for the integral Bott-Chern cohomology.
+Note that in the paper of Grivaux, he also lists Axiom C for a complete characterization of a theory of Chern classes of coherent sheaves.
+However, Axiom A and B imply Axiom C. For this reason, we omit the list of Axiom C.

+Note also that in the published version \cite{Gri}, Axiom A (4) is deleted, but it is needed to prove Whitney formula, so we still state it explicitly.
+Also Axiom A (5) is different from Axiom A (4) in \cite{Gri}.
+It is easy to see that Axiom A (4) in \cite{Gri} implies Whitney formula in the case that the exact sequence splits.
+However, Whitney formula is what is really needed to define uniquely the Chern classes of vector bundles in Grothendieck's axiomatic approach and also for the rest of construction \cite{Gri} instead of Axiom A (4) in \cite{Gri}.
+It does not seem apparent to the author that it is trivial to deduce Whitney formula in rational Bott-Chern cohomology for the non-splitting case from the splitting case.
+To keep in form of the usual axiomatic definition of Chern classes of vector bundles, we state it in form of Whitney formula instead of Axiom A (4) in \cite{Gri}.

 The verification of axiom B will constitute the main substance of the fifth and sixth sections.
 In principle, pull-backs can be induced by taking the pull-back of smooth forms, and push-forwards can be induced by taking the push-forward of currents under proper morphisms.
 The proof of the first two axioms is then reduced to considering the natural pairing between smooth forms and currents.
 The third and fourth axioms are more complicated, since they demand taking pull-backs of currents.
 As in the case of Deligne cohomology, we first reduce the situation to the case of cycle classes.
-Then we reduce cycle classes to integral Bott-Chern (or Deligne) cohomology by means of Bloch cycle classes, which can be represented by holomorphic forms.
+Then we reduce the verification of properties of cycle classes in integral Bott-Chern cohomology to the corresponding properties of Deligne cycle classes.
 Checking the remaining axioms is more standard.
 This will be done in the sixth section.

+One difference between the above axiom compared to that of \cite{Gri} should be pointed out.
+It appears that axiom B (2) is incorrectly formulated in the paper of Grivaux for the construction of Chern classes, and that it should actually be formulated as in the present article.
+Moreover, to prove axiom B (3), one needs a generalised version of axiom B (2) where the inclusion $i : Y \to X$ should be replaced by a proper map $f : Y \to X$.
+Since this is the only point that we need this generalised version, we still form our axiom for closed immersions, but this should be clarified.